Aliases for CBLB Gene

 GeneCards Summary for CBLB Gene

 CBLB (Cbl Proto-Oncogene B) is a Protein Coding gene.
-Among its related pathways are Immune response Fc epsilon RI pathway and EGF/EGFR Signaling Pathway.
+Diseases associated with CBLB include Lymphoma and Lipomatosis, Multiple Symmetric.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and T cell receptor signaling pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is CBL.